anandbagmar/compare-figma-with-web-using-seleniumPy/README.md

 - Loads configuration values from `config.json`
 - Reads test parameters per row from `test_data.csv`
+- IF `"FIGMA_ONLY": "true"`, then
+  - Fetches Figma designs via API using Figma token and uploads to Applitools Eyes
+- ELSE IF `"FIGMA_ONLY": "false"`, then
-- Fetches Figma designs via API using Figma token
+  - Fetches Figma designs via API using Figma token and uploads to Applitools Eyes
   - Compares rendered browser UI against Figma image via Applitools Eyes
   - Optionally uses HEADLESS mode for execution
   - Supports setting the Applitools MatchLevel per test

 ---